nathaneltitane/dextop/README.md

 Dextop is very quick and efficient:

-Choose between a complete XFCE4 setup to get your work done, or keep the base install for command line interface and programming workflows.
+Choose between a complete XFCE setup to get your work done, or keep the base install for command line interface and programming workflows.

-**Compositing is and should remain disabled with XFCE4 to optimize resource usage and prevent display tearing and other glitches.**
+**Compositing is and should remain disabled with XFCE to optimize resource usage and prevent display tearing and other glitches.**

 Turning compositing off allows for the best possible performance and experience in accordance to current Android system and security limitations:
 This is required due to the Android user space runtime policy and limited hardware access: there is no graphics hardware acceleration available - the container graphics are emulated and run using LLVM.